 Head to the prairie and find the little house!
 Many have read the stories of writer Laura Ingalls Wilder, but did you know you can tour her first home, located in Pepin, Wisconsin?
 Wilder’s home became the famous setting for her first book, Little House in the Big Woods, and thanks to technology, you can virtually tour that inspiring little cabin in the woods!

-Parents: Links for virtual tours and trips are hosted and maintained by external sites like, but not limited to, YouTube, Explore and National Geographic.
+Parents: Links for virtual tours and trips are hosted and maintained by external sites like, but not limited to, YouTube, Explore, and National Geographic.
 We strive to provide the best content possible but encourage parents to sit alongside their children as they digitally explore.
+Also, find more things to do inside on our big list of ideas of things to do at home!